 }

-The no-data timeframe is also set to 15 minutes, which means that if no data is received for the monitor within this timeframe, it will trigger an alert (this might mean the web app has gone offline).
+The no-data timeframe is also set to 15 minutes, which means that if no data is received for the monitor within this timeframe, an alert will trigger (this might mean the web app has gone offline).

-Example 2 – Datadog example to monitor an Azure Storage Account
+Example 2 – Terraform Datadog example to monitor an Azure Storage Account

 resource "datadog_monitor" "storage_account_monitor" {